 Where do I pay an unpaid item?

-Go to Payments, open the unpaid item, and continue to payment (if enabled).
+Go to Payments, open the unpaid item, and continue to payment gateway (if enabled).

 Where do I find make-ups or replacement sessions?